Draw out Sauron

 - Stella Yamada of Lemonade Mouth.
 She's the one who's in charge of the band, You might as well have her the main character and lead singer of the band than Olivia.

-- Buliwyf in The Thirteenth Warrior is the hero Viking leader, but Ibn is the protagonist.
+- Buliwyf in The 13th Warrior is the hero Viking leader, but Ibn is the protagonist.

 - General Doubleday from Animorphs.